Local Resources

 - Opportunities for Ohioans with Disabilities (OOD): The State of Ohio agency that partners with Ohioans with disabilities to achieve quality employment and independence.
 We also make determinations on Social Security disability.

-- Society for Equal Access (S.E.A.): A consumer controlled, cross disability, private not-for-profit organization operated by individuals with disabilities for individuals with disabilities.
+- Society for Equal Access (S.E.A.): A consumer-controlled, cross-disability, private not-for-profit organization operated by individuals with disabilities for individuals with disabilities.
 Society for Equal Access currently provides services to residents of Belmont, Carroll, Coshocton, Guernsey, Harrison, Holmes, Jefferson and Tuscarawas counties in Ohio.
 Our Mission is to assist individuals to become more independent within our community.

-Community Events and Recreaon
+Community Events and Recreation

 - Dover Public Library